International Champagne Horse Registry

 Genes

-However, the nucleus of an egg and or a sperm cell has only one of each gene from the individual producing it.
+However, the specialized-for-reproduction nucleus of an egg or a sperm cell has only one of each gene from the individual producing it.

 Red vs. Black (E vs. e)